mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/actions.md

 > ^^com.mbeddr.mpsutil.buildassistant^^

-This language adds actions to make or rebuild models/modules or projects and also include their dependencies.
+This language adds actions to make or rebuild models/modules or projects and also includes their dependencies.

-!!! question "TODO: Do the official actions already provide this capability?"
+TODO: Do the official actions already provide the same functionality?

 ## Generic actions